Free Printable: Low Carb & Keto Food List

 - Don’t use liquid or concentrated sweeteners (like pure stevia or pure monk fruit).
 Both will make the crust too runny.

 - Coconut flour cheesecake crust – If you need a nut-free option, you can use coconut flour instead of almond flour, but it’s not a 1:1 replacement.
-To use coconut flour, you’ll need 1 1/2 cups coconut flour, 1/2 cup coconut oil or butter, 4 large eggs, and 2 tablespoons Besti.
+To use coconut flour, you’ll need 1 1/2 cups of coconut flour, 1/2 cup of coconut oil or butter, 4 large eggs, and 2 tablespoons of Besti.

-- Substitute other nut flours – For the best texture in your keto cheesecake crust, I recommend leaving some of the blanched almond flour in the crust, but you can replace 1/4 to 1/2 of that with ground macadamia nuts or pecans if you like.
+- Substitute other nut flours – For the best texture in your keto cheesecake crust, I recommend leaving some of the blanched almond flour in the crust, but you can replace 1/4 to 1/2 of it with ground macadamia nuts or pecans if you like.

 For The Sugar-Free Cheesecake Filling:

-- Eggs – These help the cheesecake set up and also give it a creamy texture.
+- Eggs – These help the filling set up and also give it a creamy texture.
 Sorry, there is no substitution for them.
 If you can’t have eggs, make my keto no bake cheesecake instead.

 - Lemon Juice – Helps bring out the sweetness and flavor.
 It’s not enough to make the sugar-free cheesecake lemony, so don’t worry about that if you’re not a fan of lemon — you’ll still want to include the lemon juice in the filling.